mdn/content/files/en-us/web/api/medialist/deletemedium/index.md

 ### Parameters

 - `medium`
-  - : A string containing the media type to remove from the list.
+  - : A string containing the media query to remove from the list.

 ### Return value